top of page

 Arthur Kipps (Malcolm James) hires a young actor (Mark Hawkins) to help him tell his story in the hopes of finally exorcising a fear that has gripped him for many years.
 As Malcolm and The Actor act out his play, we find ourselves with a story within a story within a story.

 The first 10 - 15 minutes are set up around this premise, and honestly it feels like the play takes a while to get going as we watch The Actor repeatedly correct Mr Kipp's performance.
-But I'm an experienced theatre goer; I know there will be a reason for this complex and seemingly mundane introduction to the core story...
+But as an experienced theatre goer; I know there will be a reason for this complex and seemingly mundane introduction to the core story...
 And there is!
 So be patient, sit back, enjoy and pay attention!
 The terror comes soon enough.

 The heart of the story sees Arthur Kipps, a young lawyer, travel to a remote village and the even more remote home of a client to put her papers in order.
 Eel Marsh House sits isolated at the end of a mist covered causeway, and it's sole resident has recently died.
 As Arthur works alone in the creepy house he begins to hear things, see things and... is that a woman dressed in black?!